pbrewczynski/Fork-learnxinyminutes-docs/pt-br/clojure-pt.html.markdown

 (let [a 1 b 2]
   (> a b)) ; => false

-; Agrupe comandos juntos com "do"
+; Agrupe commandos juntos com "do"
 (do
   (print "Hello")
   "World") ; => "World" (prints "Hello")